Skip to content

 5. People are moved into roles that they’re underpaid and overqualified for, in worse conditions

+The tech industry in particular leans towards trying to eliminating people from the process.
 It turns out human are good at building the Torment Nexus.
 But/and good at breaking it down.
 Again.

 Recall recent examples of “just tech, not magic”